 Hydrocephalus is known as the accumulation of cerebrospinal fluid within the head, which causes serious complications and may be fatal in the absence of drainage.
-The fluid is drained by the latest methods in Turkey.
+The fluid is currently drained by the latest methods.

 In hydrocephalus, a buildup of cerebrospinal fluid can raise pressure within the skull, compressing and damaging surrounding brain tissue.

-In some cases, this can cause excessive head growth, convulsions, and brain damage.
-Hydrocephalus can be fatal if left untreated.
+In some cases, this can cause excessive head growth, convulsions and brain damage, and hydrocephalus can be fatal if left untreated.

 Other symptoms include headache, vomiting, blurred vision, cognitive problems, and walking difficulties.